-On the other hand, my work browser is almost completely bare.
+By contrast, my work browser is almost completely bare.
 I only keep job-related bookmarks and outfit it with apps and extensions that help me stay productive.
-The result is an ability to access the Internet without being distracted by funny videos or social networking feeds.
+The result is the ability to access the Internet without being distracted by funny videos or social networking feeds.

 7. Get Organized

 When you’re working from home, your job can actually become more stressful.
 Suddenly, you’re battling between home and work life, and a cramped schedule can disrupt your workflow.
 That means you have to do everything you can to optimize and organize your home office.

 Getting organized before you ever sit down at your desk can make you less stressed and more productive all day long.
 One of my favorite apps for staying organized is Evernote.
 It allows you to keep ideas, notes, pictures, and reminders all in one place, which makes it perfect for that “eureka” moment when you’re away from your desk.

 Keeping a clean office also helps you stay on top of things.
 By organizing and filing loose papers, you’ll spend less time searching for them when you need them.
 A filing cabinet costs around $50, and it more than pays you back in saved time and increased productivity.
 It also makes your work environment much more pleasant.

 It’s not always easy to clearly demarcate your home life from your work life when your computer is just a few feet away.
 The best way to foster work-life balance is to create a work schedule.
 While it may be impossible to completely ignore your job after hours – especially if you work as a freelancer and have strict deadlines – you can always prioritize.
 Set a rule that your work hours are 9am to 5pm, for example, and you reply only to urgent emails after that.